Carbondale Wild West Rodeo is all about Family!!

 In this rodeo event lil’ buckaroos get a turn in the spotlight as they grab wool and ride a sheep!
 Cheer them on as they try to hang on for as long as they can!
 Helmets and vests provided.

-- • Children MUST be under 50 pounds.
+- • Children MUST be ***older than 3 years of age and under 50 pounds.

 - • Mutton busters will not be allowed to ride on consecutive weeks unless we do not have enough participants signed up.

 - • Only the first ten plus three alternates will be allowed to participate each week.

 - • All parents must sign the Entry Application and Release Form along with the Consent of Parent or Legal Guardian.